10 Minute Read

 1. What is a Roth IRA?

-So, if your account grows by hundreds of thousands of dollars over time, you won’t owe taxes when it’s time to use that money when you retire!
+So, if your account grows by hundreds of thousands of dollars over time, you won’t owe taxes when it’s time to use that money in retirement!
+That’s a huge perk for folks who expect to be in a higher tax bracket when they retire.
 Talk about a win!

-Here are a few more details:
+Here are a few more benefits of a Roth IRA:

 - You can choose beneficiaries to inherit your account, and they will be able to withdraw funds tax-free as well.